FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_standardBrowserClient.md

 ### Customize the browser client interface

-The pages for the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> default browser client interface are created from HTML template pages.
+The pages for the {{< SecureTransport/componentshortname  >}} default browser client interface are created from HTML template pages.
 There are template pages for each locale supported by the server.
 The pages are located in the `<FILEDRIVEHOME>/share/ftdocs/html/<Locale>` directory, where `<Locale>` is the supported locale.
 The default pages are in the `C` (for English) directory.

 > **Note:**
 >
 > Additional template pages reside in &lt;FILEDRIVEHOME>/share/ftdocs/html/skin/jb9 and &lt;FILEDRIVEHOME>/share/ftdocs/html/skin/sm6.
 A &lt;Locale> subdirectory contains the HTML files for each additional template.
 For more information about setting the HTML template used for the browser client, see Select a default HTML template.

 The pages include embedded macro strings.
-A macro string is a special string in HTML which the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server understands and replaces with HTML or JavaScript code.
+A macro string is a special string in HTML which the {{< SecureTransport/componentshortname  >}} Server understands and replaces with HTML or JavaScript code.
 A macro string is enclosed in angle brackets and two dashes and includes an exclamation point.
 For example:

 `<!--FDX_PARENT_DIR_FUNC-->`